Global battery demand to quadruple by 2030 — report

 The report highlights that nickel manganese cobalt (NMC) and lithium-iron phosphate (LFP) will be the dominant cathode chemistries.
 LFP and NMC chemistries together currently make up more than 90% of lithium-ion battery sales for EVs.

-“Emerging technologies such as solid-state and high-density sodium-ion are still in the prototype and pilot manufacturing stages, and their market share is expected to stay in the single-digit range until 2030,” says Bain & Company.
+“Emerging technologies such as solid-state and high-density sodium-ion are still in the prototype and pilot manufacturing stages, and their market share is expected to stay in the single-digit range until 2030,” the firm said.

 “Batteries are the single biggest cost driver for OEMs and they influence product performance.
-However, ongoing flux across battery chemistries, especially within lithium-ion batteries, is affecting OEM product roadmaps,” said Mahadevan Seetharaman, a Bengaluru-based partner at Bain & Company’s Advanced Manufacturing Services practice.
+However, ongoing flux across battery chemistries, especially within lithium-ion batteries, is affecting OEM product roadmaps,” said Mahadevan Seetharaman, partner at Bain & Company’s advanced manufacturing services practice.

 “OEMs across the world face the critical choice of which battery type to use and whether to develop batteries in-house or through collaboration with other companies.”